No, Doordash isn't stealing your tips.

 - Start by knowing what it is and moving on.
 If the pay structure is a deal breaker for you, I get that.
 There's nothing wrong with refusing to drive for Doordash because of this.

-- If you decide that Doordash deliveries can still make sense, as I have, then put your energy into what you can control and not fretting over what you cannot control
+- If you decide that Doordash deliveries can still make sense, as I have, then put your energy into what you CAN control

 There are problems with Doordash and their pay model.
 But here's the thing: there are problems with all of the platforms.